instantolap/iolapCharts/Readme.md

 ### Pie & Doughnut attributes

-Pie & Doughnut Charts are able to detach their slices in order to attrack the viewers' attention.
+Pie & Doughnut Charts are able to detach their slices in order to attract the viewers' attention.
 The attribute **detached** controls the ordinals of the deteached slices and the attribute **distance** controls the distance as a value between 0 and 1.
 By default, no slices are detached and the standard distance is 0.2:

     <chart><!--{
       data: { dimensions: [[Mon, Tue, Wed, Thu, Fri, Sat, Sun]], values: [10,150,20,80,20,40,35] },